TheDarkestNightRises/zombie-fps/README.md

 # Zombie First Person Shooter🧟‍♀️

-You are in the darkness and zombies try to hunt you.
-Shoot them down with your shotgun.
+First person shooter with horror elements.
+Shoot zombies and stay safe in the darkness.

 ## Features

 - Zombie ai that chases after you and attacks you.
 - You are in complete darkness.
 Use your flashlight
 - Battery and ammo pickup
-- Use different weapons
+- Use different weapons with diferent stats like range or damage
-- You can shoot enemies
+- Shoot enemies that get close to you

 ## Tech Stack